Disruption paper winners

 This paper aims to examine the aspects of childhood acute lymphoblastic leukemia (ALL) prevention, research, training, and clinical treatment that can be applied to child welfare.
 Since the 1960s, childhood cancer researchers have been able to reach a 98% remission rate and 90% five-year survival rate with limited research, training, and treatment dollars.
 In contrast, child welfare fatalities and maltreatment incidences have continued to increase.
 Although childhood leukemia is not readily associated with child welfare and child maltreatment, there are approaches, protocol and lessons from the cancer arena that can and will disrupt the status quo of how we address child welfare.
-This paper will focus on utilizing childhood cancer research and treatment as the catalyst for disrupting or re-creating a child welfare system that is preventative in nature and better equipped to treat the multitude of family and community issues that contribute to maltreatment.
+This paper focuses on utilizing childhood cancer research and treatment as the catalyst for disrupting or re-creating a child welfare system that is preventative in nature and better equipped to treat the multitude of family and community issues that contribute to maltreatment.

-Risser, Heather; Svevo-Cianci, Kimberly; Karim, Elba Jung; Morford, Alexandra
+WINNERS: Risser, Heather; Svevo-Cianci, Kimberly; Karim, Elba Jung; Morford, Alexandra

 The U.S. has a comprehensive array of child abuse and neglect (CAN) prevention resources, has allocated funding to provide these resources, and professionals are committed to preventing CAN.
 Yet, the current paradigm to prevent CAN is inadequate for three reasons.
 First, access to CAN prevention resources is not ubiquitous.
 Second, stigma prevents parents from seeking support and accessing services.
 Third, the average individual does not have a clear role in preventing CAN in their everyday lives.
 We need to shift the paradigm so that everyone feels entitled to advocate for CAN prevention and everyone knows how to engage in CAN prevention.
 We will use the handwashing paradigm as an example.
 Handwashing protocols are ubiquitous across all settings.
 Clear instructions for handwashing are posted in most restrooms, regardless of the setting.
 Every person believes they are entitled to have access to clean water and soap in every restroom, to request that others wash hands, and know how to model the behavior.
 Our aim is to create a shared mindset where people feel entitled to resources to build and maintain a web of healthy social relationships, displacing the current paradigm in which parents fear child welfare involvement and the stigma associated with asking for support; and non-parents question their role in preventing CAN.
 To achieve ubiquitous access and promote feelings/beliefs of entitlement to CAN prevention we propose one option for implementation by leveraging existing infrastructure, increasing system collaboration and engaging experts in a population-based public health campaign to inoculate society against CAN.

-Bullinger, Lindsey; Feely, Megan; Raissian, Kerri; Schneider, William
+WINNERS: Bullinger, Lindsey; Feely, Megan; Raissian, Kerri; Schneider, William

 Given that child neglect remains the most common type of child maltreatment and neglect is present in 80% of the child fatalities attributed to maltreatment, the disruption of child maltreatment must prioritize neglect prevention.
 Moreover, a new approach of focusing on macro-level factors, such as economies, labor markets, and governmental affairs should be investigated.
 These macro factors play a key, yet underexplored, role in family circumstances, and they strongly influence parents’ ability to consistently provide safe and sufficient environments for their children.
 Existing research, policies, and programs have successfully improved the health and safety of children in many areas including reducing physical and sexual abuse and reducing child deaths from disease and car accidents.
 Yet, these strategies have not been implemented in the area of child neglect, partially because the research community does not fully understand the causes of neglect.
 To inform new directions for child protection, we propose shifting the focus of research away from individual and family-level factors of indicated populations.
 Instead, we suggest focusing on macro-level factors that, while receiving far less attention from researchers, show initial promise for understanding the causal pathways of neglect and identifying policies for universal prevention.
 Additionally, financial support is needed for this vein of research and to encourage the research, policy and practice partnerships that are essential for implementing effective solutions.